 He was selected as one of the first group of Australians to complete Climate Project training with the Hon Mr Al Gore.
 In 2016 he was one of 17 Australian business leaders to sign a statement of support for the UN’s Sustainable Development Goals.

 His achievements include winning the NAB SmartCompany Award and being named the 2002 Ernst & Young Entrepreneur of the Year.

 Carol Schwartz has a passion for entrepreneurship and is one of Australia’s leading business identities, recognised as an esteemed commentator on governance, social enterprise, gender equality, women’s leadership, business and finance issues.

 As Founding Chair of the Women’s Leadership Institute Australia, Carol was the driver of the Women for Media initiative, which aims to increase female representation in the news media.
 Carol is also Founding Chair of Our Community, working to build strong communities through stronger community organisations.

 Most recently, Carol was awarded an Honorary Doctorate from Monash University, inducted into the Australian Property Hall of Fame, made an Honorary Life Member of the Property Council of Australia and inducted into the Victorian Women’s Honour Roll.
 Carol was awarded a Monash University Fellowship in 2010 in recognition of her professional distinction and outstanding service as a member of the alumni.

-Carol was awarded a Member of the Order of Australia in the Australia Day Honours list in 2006 for her achievements in business and commerce and her contribution to community and the arts.
+Carol was appointed an Officer of the Order of Australia in 2019 for distinguished service to the community as a supporter of women in leadership roles, to social justice advocacy, and to business.
 Carol also received the Centenary Medal in 2001 in recognition of her outstanding service as a leading business executive and committee participant.

 Together with her husband Alan and four children, Carol established the Trawalla Foundation, which works with individuals and organisations that have a vision for the future of Australian society.